El Salvador–United States relations: Donald Trump's second Presidency

 Upon the re-election of President Donald Trump and now Secretary of State Marco Rubio, cooperation on matters of illegal immigration has increased.
 Bukele offered to begin taking migrants of any nationality from the United States, even going as far as to offer to house American criminals with a violent record.
 In exchange for taking in those sent by the Trump administration, Bukele requested the return of MS-13 leadership.
 MS-13 leadership leaving the U.S. could hamper an investigation into ties between gangs and the Salvador government.

 El Salvador–United States relations faced renewed strain over the wrongful deportation of Kilmar Abrego Garcia, a Salvadoran migrant who had lived legally in Maryland for 14 years.
 In March 2025, Garcia was deported amid a broader immigration crackdown, despite lacking a criminal record and having a pending legal case.
 On April 10, 2025, the U.S. Supreme Court ordered his return, but the Trump administration acknowledged only that Garcia was “alive and secure” in a Salvadoran prison.
-A federal judge criticized the administration’s failure to provide clarity on efforts to repatriate him, especially as President Trump prepared to meet Salvadoran President Nayib Bukele later that month.
+A federal judge criticized the administration's failure to provide clarity on efforts to repatriate him, especially as President Trump prepared to meet Salvadoran President Nayib Bukele later that month.
+On 14 April 2025, President Nayib Bukele met President Donald Trump in the Oval Office at the White House.
+In July 2026, Presidents Bukele and Trump met also privately in the Oval Office.